Be prepared for COVID-19

 You should get a test if you have COVID-19 symptoms or live with someone who has COVID-19.
 If you test positive, it is nothing to be embarrassed about.
 COVID-19 does not care who it infects.

 PCR tests will still be available for priority groups with rapid antigen tests more widely available.
 You can get a RAT at testing sites, doctors, or pharmacies.
 Many workplaces are registered to get RATs as part of the Close Contact Exemption Scheme.

 Complete the contact tracing form

 If you are positive for COVID-19 you will get a text message with a link to an online form you need to fill out.
 This form will provide information to your health team about any health needs you may have.

 Contact tracing will focus on high-risk exposures.
 People with COVID-19 will be able to notify their contacts.

 Self-isolate at home

 Self-isolation means staying at home and taking common-sense precautions to avoid close contact with those you live with.

-When you are told you need to isolate, you will be asked if you need any support or help.
 Many people will be able to look after themselves or have support from friends and whānau.
 However, some people may need things like food and groceries.
 The Ministry of Social Development (MSD) is coordinating support, and connecting people with the right service to help them.

 Last updated: at